Fentanyl is stronger than any other opiate drug, making it easy for opiate users to accidentally overdose.

 The Most Dangerous New Drug That’s Much Stronger Than Heroin

-The average citizen may not have known much about fentanyl, one of the most dangerous schedule 2 narcotics, prior to the sad news about Prince.
-But law enforcement, public health officials and emergency medical professionals have been aware of the growing threat that fentanyl presents.
+The average citizen may not have known much about fentanyl, one of the most dangerous schedule II narcotics, prior to the sad news about Prince.
+But law enforcement, public health officials and emergency medical professionals have been aware of the growing threat that fentanyl and other opioids present.

 What is Fentanyl?

 Fentanyl belongs to the class of drugs called schedule 2 narcotics.
 It’s a synthetic opioid that is said to be 100 times more potent than morphine and up to 50 times more powerful than heroin.
-Schedule 2 narcotics are those drugs that are legitimate medical treatments which also have a high potential for abuse.
+Schedule 2 narcotics are drugs that have legitimate medical applications, but also high potential for abuse.

 Fentanyl has actually been around since the 1960s and can be consumed through a variety of ways, such as patches, smoking and even lollipops.
 It is used legitimately in medical settings as an anesthetic.
 Like all opioids, it provides pain relief and can make the user feel euphoric and high.